ckeditor/ckeditor5/docs/tutorials/crash-course/commands.md

 ### Command state

 Our plugin only allows text highlighting, so when only an image or table is selected in the editor, we should disable the command.
-We also want to remove highlighting if the command is called and selected text is already highlighted.
+We also want to remove highlighting if the command is called and the selected text is already highlighted.

 For this reason, we need a state that indicates whether selections in the editor can be highlighted and whether they're already highlighted.